 Restricted Records: No medical, probation or sealed records released without court order.

 Civil Limited and Civil Unlimited sections are combined.
 Includes all of San Francisco County, including former municipal court on Folsom St. Small Claims phone- 415-551-3955.

 Restricted Records: No medical, probation or sealed records released

 The Criminal Court conducts arraignments, preliminary hearings, trials, motions, probation hearings, mental health proceedings, and other types of criminal proceedings.

-Contact the San Francisco County Recorder Office if you would like to find vital records, such as birth, death, marriage, divorce, and real estate records.
+Contact the San Francisco County Office of the County Recorder if you would like to find vital records, such as birth, death, marriage, divorce, and real estate records.

 1 Dr Carlton B Goodlet Pl, Rm 190